enRichMyData/lion_linker/README.md

 ## License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.